UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-22-team38-pose-estimation.md

 DARK claims that this standard coordinate prediction system is flawed because the maximum activation in the predicted heatmap is not the actual position of the key point but rather merely a coarse location of it.

 To overcome this, DARK’s coordinate decoding method utilizes the predicted heat map’s distribution structure to discover the maximum activation position.
 DARK assumes that both the predicted and ground truth heat map follow a 2D gaussian distribution.
-Using this assumption, they model the heat map with the following two equations (10 being the generic equation and 11 being an equivalent yet simplified version) and use the second one (11) to predict $\mu$, the corresponding key point position:
+Using this assumption, they model the heat map with the following two equations (10 being the generic equation and 11 being an equivalent yet simplified version) and use the second one (11) to predict $$\mu$$, the corresponding key point position:

 $$
 \mathcal{G}(\mathbf{x};\mathbf{\mu},\Sigma) = \dfrac{1}{(2\pi)|\Sigma|^{\frac{1}{2}}}\exp(-\frac{1}{2} (\mathbf{x}-\mathbf{\mu})^T \Sigma^{-1} (\mathbf{x}-\mathbf{\mu})) \tag{10}